fredlsousa/OpenCv-Countour-Object/README.md

-# Red_Detection
+# Color_Detection
-Algorithm to detect red objects in a image.
+Python class to detect objects contours with a given RGB color range in a image.
 Using the Contours method and OpenCV Python.